poogoel/javascript-challenge/README.md

 2. Clone the new repository to your computer.

-3. Inside your local git repository, create a directory for the Javascript challenge.
-Use the folder names to correspond to the challenges: **UFO-level-1** and **UFO-level-2**.

-4. Add your **html** files to this folder as well as your static folder containing your javascript.
+3. Add your **html** files to this folder as well as your static folder containing your javascript.
 This will be the main script to run for analysis.

-5. Push the above changes to GitHub or GitLab.
+4. Push the above changes to GitHub or GitLab.

 ### Level 1: Automatic Table and Date Search (Required)